-Yes - I do think the app can help you with bad habits you've
+Yes - we do think the app can help you with bad habits you've picked up

 That said, it's important to know ahead of time what the path ahead of you

 looks like, so that you don't get discouraged.
 Once you have ingrained bad

 habits, you don't really get *rid* of them; you build new, good habits

 *next* to them and start using those new habits often enough that they

 become more and more comfortable for you to use.

 So with pronunciation, you will have the ability to speak English with an

 Italian accent.
 As you use the app, your ears will get better at